ThorsGirdle/Toxic-Stall/README.md

 **Other Mods with Toxic Jokers**

-NachosPokermonDip by EternalNacho (Hisuian Sneasel/Sneasler)
+NachosPokermonDip by EternalNacho (Hisuian Sneasel/Sneasler, Okidogi, Munkidori, Fezandipiti, and Pecharunt)

 Agarmons by emmadenslemma (Toxel/Toxtricity)